Connected Curriculum Introduction

 Introduction

 The Connected Curriculum outlines a new approach to course design that supports inclusive practice and prepares students for a rapidly changing world.
-It is intended to replace the previous Curriculum Framework and is expected to apply to all home courses from September 2027.
+Replacing the previous Curriculum Framework, it will be adopted from September 2026 and applied across all home courses from September 2027.
 This guidance has been developed to help course teams begin engaging with the new principles, whether they are designing new courses or reviewing what already exists.

 Information & resources